What does it look like?

 Treating substance use disorders with behavioral therapies involves the modification of behaviors and attitudes.
 In doing so, the individual should be more equipped to handle triggers or stressful situations without relapse.
 Additionally, behavioral therapy can increase effectiveness of medications.
 Universally, treatments must be tailored toward the individual’s unique needs and situation.

-- U-M Addiction Center Virtual Recovery Resource Webpage - includes online mutual support meetings, 24/7 crisis helplines, and other helpful virtual resources.
+- U-M Addiction Center Virtual Recovery Resource Webpage - This resource includes online mutual support meetings, 24/7 crisis helplines, and other helpful virtual resources.

 - Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator

 American Medical Association.
 (2020, June 30).
 Reports of increases in opioid- related overdose and other concerns during COVID pandemic (Issue brief).
 Retrieved July 3, 2020, from American Medical Association website: https://www.ama-assn.org/system/files/2020-07/issue-brief-increases-in-opioid-related-overdose.pdf

 Clay, J. M., & Parker, M. O. (2020).
 Alcohol use and misuse during the COVID-19 pandemic: a potential public health crisis?.
 The Lancet.
 Public health, 5(5), e259. https://doi.org/10.1016/S2468-2667(20)30088-8

 Kar, S. K., Arafat, S., Sharma, P., Dixit, A., Marthoenis, M., & Kabir, R. (2020).
 COVID-19 pandemic and addiction: Current problems and future concerns.
 Asian journal of psychiatry, 51, 102064.
 Advance online publication.
 Retrieved from https://doi.org/10.1016/j.ajp.2020.102064